 On February 6, 2014 a bipartisan group of Senators announced a new Medicaid expansion deal.
 The compromise relies on the use of private insurance.
 The program will end after three years if the federal government does not continue to provide 100% funding.
 This new Medicaid compromise, SB 413

 , passed the House and Senate and was signed by Gov. Hassan March 27, 2014.

 Ideally a Medicaid expansion will decrease the number of uninsured patients, which in turn would decrease the shift of costs from uninsured patients to the insured.
 “Anytime you put more people into the pool, you maximize your ability to create efficiencies and control costs,” explained Ned Helms, former health and human services commissioner and co-chairman of President Barack Obama’s 2008 campaign in New Hampshire.
 The federal government will also reimburse states for 100% of the cost of expanded Medicaid through 2016.

-However, opponents of the Medicaid expansion argued that allowing government greater involvement in health care would undermine competition in the market, therefore raising costs for everyone.
-Opponents also pointed out that federal reimbursement will decrease slowly over time, capping out at 90% in 2020.
+However, opponents of the Medicaid expansion argue that allowing government greater involvement in health care will undermine competition in the market, therefore raising costs for everyone.
+Opponents also point out that federal reimbursement will decrease slowly over time, capping out at 90% in 2020.
 According to the Nashua Telegraph, “Medicaid is the single largest item in the two-year New Hampshire budget… New Hampshire’s cost is about $1 billion a year.”
 Opponents argued that cash-strapped New Hampshire cannot afford a Medicaid expansion.